Tag Archives: Oral Torah

 THE LAND OF ISRAEL A WOMAN OF VALOR

-Our father’s sinned and we, their children, were cast to the nation, with no choice of our own, like a name that was given without any thought.
-We have been separated from her, our land and we have grown like a stranger with no memory of her and no way to prove our inheritance to her.
-We look and see our face in her and all our characteristic give away our Father and the place of our birth, but they say, “you do not belong to her”.
+Our fathers sinned, and we, their children, were cast to the nation, with no choice of our own, like a name that was given without any thought.
+We have been separated from her, our land, and we have grown like a stranger with no memory of her and no way to prove our inheritance to her.
+We look and see our face in her and all our characteristics give away our Father and the place of our birth, but they say, “you do not belong to her”.

 Tell a child who hears his mother’s voice or sees his father’s hands and the way of his heart, that you are not their child.
 Tell them that they do not hear the words from the Ancient One, spoken from the smallest of mountains as He promised we would, Deu 29:14 “And not with you alone I am making this covenant and this oath, Deu 29:15 but with him who stands here with us today before יהוה our Elohim, as well as with him who is not here with us today.